From tech titans to business groups, congratulations roll in for Biden and Harris

 Food and retail workers: It’s ‘time to heal and bridge our divisions’

-The United Food and Commercial Workers International Union, the nation’s largest private sector union with 1.3 million members, said the election spoke to the power of “hard-working men and women” in shaping the nation’s future, according to a statement released Saturday applauding Biden’s win.
+The United Food and Commercial Workers International Union, the nation’s largest private-sector union with 1.3 million members, said the election spoke to the power of “hard-working men and women” in shaping the nation’s future, according to a statement released Saturday applauding Biden’s win.

 “Millions of hard-working Americans voted in historic numbers in this election, making their voices heard in a call for a return to unity,” UFCW International President Marc Perrone said in the release.
 “This election proves the power that hard-working men and women have, including over a million UFCW members, in shaping a stronger future for this nation.
 Regardless of who we voted for, now is the time to heal and bridge our divisions.
 We are all Americans first, and we should join together to wish President-elect Joe Biden success — for his success will ensure the success of this great nation.”

-UFCW has pushed for health protections for front line workers employed at essential businesses like meatpacking plants and grocery stores during the coronavirus pandemic.
+UFCW has pushed for health protections for front-line workers employed at such essential businesses as meatpacking plants and grocery stores during the coronavirus pandemic.
 In August, the union praised Biden’s call for a national mask mandate.

 Steelworker union calls for focus on infrastructure